tanthammar/filament-country-select/README.md

 | `->showFlags()`           | ~6 ms | 1.08 ms | 50.4 KB      |
 | `->showFlags()->phone()`  | ~6 ms | 1.11 ms | 58.5 KB      |

-Cold is paid once per request, not per select, and most of it is Filament building its first component and PHP loading the classes — shared with every other field on the page, and largely absorbed by opcache in production.

 # Usage